APPROVED: May 8, 2000

 REFERENCES: C.R.S.
 23-5-117; C.R.S.
 23-5-123; State Fiscal Rules; State Personnel Rules

-The Board is committed to providing professional development opportunities for faculty and staff that fosters organizational development through activities that develop a better understanding of the system/colleges role and mission, enhances student learning, develops leadership and management skills, and promotes individual and organizational effectiveness.
-Professional development is a shared responsibility between the system, college and the individual.
+The State Board for Community Colleges and Occupational Education (Board) is committed to providing professional development opportunities for faculty and staff that foster organizational development through activities that develop a better understanding of the Colorado Community College System (System/CCCS or College) role and mission, enhance student learning, develop leadership and management skills, and promote individual and organizational effectiveness.
+Professional development is a shared responsibility between the System, College and the employee.
 Participation in professional development activities is not an entitlement but is granted on the basis of merit.
-Professional development participation is granted at the discretion of the president, subject to availability of funds and approval of the supervisor.

-The president at his/her discretion may grant professional development leave with full pay, reduced pay, or without pay to eligible employees to improve individual effectiveness, to improve the ability of the organization to meet established goals and objectives, to improve job competencies, to ensure workplace currency, to work toward the completion of a degree or other job related activities.
-Leaves granted under this provision will be in accordance with board policies, state laws, state fiscal rules, state personnel rules, and in consideration of budgetary needs, work schedules, and the impact on the ability to fulfill the role and mission of the college or the system.
+The System Chancellor/College President at their discretion may grant time with full pay, reduced pay, or without pay to eligible employees at the System Office/College to improve individual effectiveness, to improve the ability of the organization to meet established goals and objectives, to improve job competencies, to ensure workplace currency, to work toward the completion of a degree, or other job related activities.

-System colleges and the system office should collaborate where possible in order to ensure professional development opportunities for all interested employees.
-The following models provide the framework for a comprehensive professional development program designed to improve the effectiveness and/or professional competencies of all employees.
+The System Office and Colleges should collaborate where possible in order to ensure professional development opportunities for all interested employees.
+The following models provide the framework for a comprehensive professional development program designed to improve the effectiveness and/or professional competencies of all employees: